 |Blue Ribbon-||80% Kentucky Bluegrass|

 |Triple Play-||100% Turf Type Tall Fescue||12 pounds per 1000 square feet.|

-The turfgrass will need to be kept moist to insure germination.
+The turfgrass will need to be kept moist to ensure germination.
 Light frequent watering is the way to accomplish this.
-Set the irrigation timer to water 4-5 times per day for a short duration, 5 to 10 minutes each time should be sufficient depending upon temperature and wind.
+Set the irrigation timer to water 4-5 times per day for a short duration, 5 to 10 minutes each time should be sufficient depending on temperature and the wind.
 Until the lawn is established, this watering should be done primarily between 10 am and 5 pm.
 Mowing can begin when the grass is 2-3 inches in height.
 Fertilize after about 6 weeks with a balanced fertilizer such as 16-6-8.
 Do not use a broadleaf herbicide until after the second cutting.